intel/cluster-management-toolkit/README.md

 ## Pre-requisites

 * One or several hosts running Debian, Ubuntu (at least 20.04 LTS) or another Debian-derivative
-* The user should be allowed to sudo to root
+* The user must be allowed to sudo to root

 ## Setting up a new cluster using __iKT__